 December has arrived, and that means only one thing: Christmas time is here!
-Now if you’re a bit like us, you won’t care much for the birth of baby Jesus and even silly presents you don’t even need, for Christmas’ main attraction is food, and there’s no present like a gloriously filled Christmas table.
+Now if you’re a bit like us, you won’t care much for silly presents you don’t even need, for Christmas’ main attraction is food, and there’s no present like a gloriously filled Christmas table.
 With this in mind, Kafkadesk’s very own Chef Paulina Kotkowska has prepared a series of Polish Christmas recipes to countdown to C-Day!
 What’s on the menu today?
 Her very own Babcia’s Sernik, the Polish Christmas cheesecake…

 Sernik is one of the most common desserts served in Polish restaurants and at home.
 You can find endless numbers of recipes, more or less dry, with or without a base, plain or with fruits inside… And there is no Christmas Eve without a good piece of sernik to finish it!
 Ser means cheese in Polish that’s why sernik is the Polish word for cheesecake.
 In Poland, sernik is made with a cheese named twaróg, a special kind of dry curd cheese.

 This is my Babcia’s recipe.
 Babcia means grandmother in Polish.
 She used to make it every year for Christmas and I want to share it with you today!

 - 1kg fresh dry curd cheese (a fresh none fat cheese that not too liquid)

 - 10g vanilla sugar

 - Crack the eggs, separate yolks from egg whites.

 - Beat egg yolks, sugar, vanilla sugar and butter in a bowl.
 Stir well to obtain a smooth and fluffy mixture.

 - Mash the potatoes with the fresh cheese.